MAFA: Managing False Negatives for Vision-Language Pre-training: Introduction

-Our experimental results demonstrate that the proposed method, dubbed as COSMO (\textbf{CO}nverting and \textbf{SMO}oothing false negatives), can substantially improve the VLP performance.
-For example, a model trained with COSMO on a standard 4M dataset (\textit{i.e., }4M-Noisy) can almost achieve the performance of a baseline model trained on a much larger 14M dataset, without exploiting any additional information such as bounding boxes or object tags.
+Our experimental results demonstrate that the proposed method, dubbed as MAFA (\textbf{MA}naging \textbf{FA}lse negatives), can substantially improve the VLP performance.
+For example, a model trained with MAFA on a standard 4M dataset (\textit{i.e., }4M-Noisy) can almost achieve the performance of a baseline model trained on a much larger 14M dataset, without exploiting any additional information such as bounding boxes or object tags.
 Our systematic ablation analyses demonstrate that such performance enhancement primarily results from mitigating effect of false negatives.
 Another finding from our experiments is that converting false negatives into additional positives is more advantageous than merely eliminating them.
-Moreover, we also demonstrate that the impact of addressing the false negative issue is orthogonal to and may outweigh that of addressing the false positive issue in VLP by comparing and combining COSMO with the BLIP \cite{(BLIP)li2022blip} framework.
-Finally, we show COSMO is also compatible with recently proposed BLIP2 \cite{(BLIP2)li2023blip}, underscoring the generality of our method in VLP.
+Moreover, we also demonstrate that the impact of addressing the false negative issue is orthogonal to and may outweigh that of addressing the false positive issue in VLP, which is done by comparing and combining MAFA with the BLIP \cite{(BLIP)li2022blip} framework.
+Finally, we show MAFA is also compatible with recently proposed BLIP-2 \cite{(BLIP-2)li2023blip}, underscoring the generality of our method in VLP.